jfrog/jfrog-vscode-extension/README.md

       # For example:
       .\env\Scripts\activate
       ```
-5. In the opened terminal, install your python project and dependencies according to your project specifications.
+5. In the same terminal, install your python project and dependencies according to your project specifications.

 ## Troubleshooting
 View the extension log: